pydantic/logfire/docs/guides/web-ui/live.md

 4. **Status label:** This should show "Connected" if your query is successful and you are receiving live data.
 If you have a syntax error in your query or run into other issues, you should see details about the problem here.

 5. **Level, Service, scope, and tags visibility filters:** Here you can control whether certain spans are displayed based on their level, service, scope, or tags.
 Important note: this only filters data **currently on the screen**.

 6. **A collapsed trace:** The `+` symbol to the left of the span message indicates that this span has child spans, and can be expanded to view them by clicking on the `+` button.

 7. **Scope label:** This pill contains the `otel_scope_name` of the span.
 This is the name of the OpenTelemetry scope that produced the span.
 Generally, OpenTelemetry scopes correspond to instrumentations, so this generally gives you a sense of what library's instrumentation produced the span.
 This will be logfire when producing spans using the logfire APIs, but will be the name of the OpenTelemetry instrumentation package if the span was produced by another instrumentation.
 You can hover to see version info.

-[//]: # (note we rely on the sane_lists markdown extension to "start" a list from 17!)
+[//]: # 'note we rely on the sane_lists markdown extension to "start" a list from 17!'

 ## Details panel open